-Our crime department includes a highly specialised team of experts with extensive experience in defending people who have been accused of fraud.
+Our crime department includes a highly specialised team of Solicitors with extensive experience in defending people who have been accused of fraud.
 Allegations of fraud can be highly damaging to your personal and professional reputation and it is imperative that you seek legal advice as soon as possible after you are made aware of fraud allegations against you.

 Fraud operated by individual people is among the most common types of this crime.
 If you have been accused of operating a fraudulent scheme similar to those detailed below, our specialist team of fraud solicitors will be able to advise you how to proceed and defend you at trial if becomes necessary to do so.

 Advance fee fraud, in its simplest form, occurs when someone pays money in advance for a good or service that the provider has no intention of providing.
 These are commonplace on the internet and can masquerade themselves in the form of racing tips, dating services, inheritance fraud etc. Authorities in the UK and around the world are constantly looking to shut down these operations and prosecute those carrying them out.